 An alternative uses the energy of alpha particles from spontaneous fission.
 Isotopes include plutonium-238 or curium 244.
 Semiconductor alphavoltaic converters, however, are subject to alpha-induced degradation, and may not make the lifetimes required.

-The proposed flyby spacecraft has a kinetic energy of 10 million megajoules per gram.
+Advanced Technology: The proposed flyby spacecraft has a kinetic energy of 10 million megajoules per gram.
 We can use the energy of the spacecraft”™s motion through the interplanetary medium by using the ambient plasma and magnetic environments.
 The anticipated density of solar-wind generated plasma is ~6E12 protons per cm2 at an energy of ~5 MeV.
 Thiscould be turned into power with an electrostatic grid.
 Alternatively, for a target magnetic field of 1 nT, we can create an electric field by the spacecraft”™s motion of about 60 volts per meter to generate power.

 Abstract Conclusions: The power system for a small (Starshot-sized) interstellar probe is a major component that has, to date, not been well analyzed.
 The low mass requirement makes the problem very difficult.
 Several approaches to this power system are possible.